Bonn93/atlassian-kubernetes/jira/readme.md

 * envs.yaml contains most key settings used in the deployment

 # Notes:
-This deployment has been updated to use the official Atlassian Jira Software images.
+This deployment has been updated to use the official [Atlassian Jira Software Images](https://hub.docker.com/r/atlassian/jira-software).
 There's a few changes included in these from the prior images.
 As such, the configmaps are not required and do have some problems with how permissions are managed, but using ENVs & secrets is more secure.

 The k8s objects have been split into several files, this helps with troubleshooting as it makes identifcation of failures in each file more apparent.